Going on Leave? Things You Should Know

 SE1: Credited fully as time taught for the period of leave (maximum 58.5 continuous weeks for maternity/adoption/parental purposes) for the purpose of seniority.

-SE2: Not credited for the purpose of seniority.
+SE2: Approved unpaid leave exceeding 10 days is not credited for the purpose of seniority.

 |Type of Leave||NLTA Membership||Group Insurance||Pension||Salary Increments||Seniority|